 Find everything you need in a teether in Mama’s Choice Baby Teething Package, which comes with a fruit feeder, a finger toothbrush, and a silicone teether.
 With this special bundle of teething essentials, you can be sure that they are:

 - The texture of the silicone baby teether is very soft and supple

-- Can withstand temperatures of -40 degrees Celsius to 200 degrees Celsius so it is sterilize-safe and can be boiled too
+- It can withstand temperatures of -40 degrees Celsius to 200 degrees Celsius, so it is sterilizer-safe and can be boiled.

 - Tested BPA-free (free of bisphenol-A), which can damage the baby’s hormonal system

-- Does not contain toxic substances that should be avoided in baby toys such as PVC/Vinyl, phthalates, latex, paints, and cadmium.
+- It does not contain toxic substances that should be avoided in baby toys, such as PVC/Vinyl, phthalates, latex, paints, and cadmium.
 These toxins can cause allergies and poisoning in babies.

 What are you waiting for, Mama?
-Give yourself one less thing to worry about with Mama’s Choice Baby Teething Package!
+Give yourself one less worry with Mama’s Choice Baby Teething Package!